deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 ![](charts/charts_2_0.png "🔼 Figure 2: Results of applying KD methods in fine-tuning to pre-train a 200M student LM, using a 1.8B teacher LM.
 See Section 3.1 for method and evaluation details.
 When the training FLOPs are controlled, all KD methods perform similar or worse than Pre-Train w/o KD.")

-> 🔼 The chart compares the performance of various knowledge distillation methods (Vanilla KD, MiniLLM, SeqKD) against a baseline (Pre-Train w/o KD) for pre-training a 200M student language model, showing that when training FLOPs are controlled, all KD methods perform similarly to or worse than the baseline.
+> 🔼 The chart compares the performance of various knowledge distillation methods for pre-training a 200M student language model when controlling either the number of training steps or the total training FLOPs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Results of applying KD methods in fine-tuning to pre-train a 200M student LM, using a 1.8B teacher LM.
 See Section 3.1 for method and evaluation details.
 When the training FLOPs are controlled, all KD methods perform similar or worse than Pre-Train w/o KD.